A Survey on Large Language Model Acceleration based on KV Cache Management: System-level Optimization

 \section{System-level Optimization}

-Recent system-level optimizations for KV cache in LLM inference can be broadly categorized into three main directions: memory management (Sec.~\ref{sec:sys_mm}), scheduling strategies (Sec.~\ref{sec:sys_sch}), and hardware-aware designs (Sec.~\ref{sec:sys_hd}).
+{As shown in Fig.~\ref{fig:architecture}, existing computing server systems consist of various components, such as GPUs, CPUs, and memory storage.
+Optimizing LLM acceleration via KV cache at the system level is both practical and intriguing, considering the different communication and data exchange mechanisms.} Recent system-level optimizations for KV cache in LLM inference can be broadly categorized into three main directions: memory management (Sec.~\ref{sec:sys_mm}), scheduling strategies (Sec.~\ref{sec:sys_sch}), and hardware-aware designs (Sec.~\ref{sec:sys_hd}).
 These complementary approaches collectively demonstrate the rich design space for system-level optimizations in LLM inference, each addressing different aspects of the performance, efficiency, and resource utilization challenges.
-The Taxonomy of the system-level optimization is in Fig.~\ref{fig:sys_framework}.
+The taxonomy of the system-level optimization is in Fig.~\ref{fig:sys_framework}.